AequilibraE/aequilibrae/docs/source/development/softwaredevelopment.rst

 Windows
 ~~~~~~~

-Make sure to clone the AequilibraE repository and run the following from within
-that cloned repo using an elevated command prompt.
+Make sure to clone the AequilibraE repository and run the following from withinthat cloned repo using an elevated command prompt.

 Python 3.9 (or whatever version you chose) needs to be installed, and the
 following instructions assume you are using `Chocolatey